 If the offender is accepted into the program, the offender will enter into a written agreement setting out the terms and conditions of the program.
 The offender must also sign a plea form pleading guilty to the offense and waiving certain constitutional and statutory rights.
 The terms and conditions will include a specific term of supervision, an agreement to plead guilty at a revocation proceeding, an agreement not to receive credit for fees or community service performed while in the diversion program if revoked and other conditions as recommended by the Travis County District Attorneys Office.

-The offender will be expected to pay a $60 monthly supervision fee.
-Indigent offenders, as determined by the judge, will pay on a sliding scale.
-The offender will also be required to pay for any drug and alcohol counselling, anger management classes, required urinalysis or other programs detailed in the agreement or ordered by the Court.
+On the initial pretrial diversion docket setting, all involved parties will convene in person to sign the pretrial diversion agreement.
+The defendant will be expected to pay a $60 monthly supervision fee and will also be required to pay for any drug and alcohol counselling, restitution, required urinalysis or other programs or classes detailed in the agreement.

-The offender will be expected to comply with the terms and conditions of the pretrial diversion program and timely meet all required obligations.
+The defendant will be expected to comply with the terms and conditions of the pretrial diversion program and timely meet all required obligations.
 If the offender fails to do so, his pretrial diversion program participation may be revoked.
-The decision to revoke the offender’s participation in the Travis County Felony Pretrial Diversion Program rests solely with the Office of the Travis County District Attorney’s Office.
-If the decision to revoke is made, the case will remain docketed on the 147th or 427th regular docket for a plea to the offense charged and the case will proceed as if the offender was never in the pretrial diversion program.
+The decision to revoke the offender’s participation in the Travis County Felony Pretrial Diversion Program rests solely with the Travis County District Attorney’s Office.
+If the decision to revoke is made, the case will remain docketed on the 147th regular docket for a plea to the offense charged.